sollecitom/corda-foreign-exchange-example/README.md

 - From terminal inside project root, run `./gradlew deployNodes` and wait for it to finish.
 - From terminal inside project root, run `./build/nodes/runnodes` and wait for it to finish.
-- Run/Debug Starter.kt inside project 'buyer-app:web-server-ktor' from Intellij.
+- Run/Debug Starter.kt inside project 'buyer-app:web-server-ktor' **or** 'buyer-app:web-server-spring-boot' from Intellij.

 ## What's available